 Dr. Green graduated with his Bachelor of Arts degree in 1930.
 He continued his studies at The University of Toronto Faculty of Medicine and obtained his M.D. in 1936.
 Dr. Green interned for two years at Toronto Western Hospital.
 In 1938 Dr. Green started work as a physician at the Port Arthur Clinic and he worked there until he enlisted in the Army in June of 1940.

 Dr. Green married Mildred Elizabeth Gosnell on June 27th, 1940 in Kakabeka Falls, Ontario.
-Mrs. Green was born in Harwich Twp, (Kent County) on the 27th of August 1913, the daughter of John Lee Gosnell and the former Annie Keown.
+Mrs. Green was born in Harwich Twp, (Chatham-Kent) on the 27th of August 1913, the daughter of John Lee Gosnell and the former Annie Keown.
 Her parents were farmers and she had 4 sisters; Muriel, Kathleen, Jean and Leah.
 Mrs. Green graduated as a registered nurse.

 Dr. Green was in the Medical Corp of the 22nd Regiment during WWII.
 He was stationed at Camp Borden then he went to Ottawa, followed by St. John, New Brunswick and Debert, Nova Scotia before going overseas.
 Dr. Green was sent overseas in 1942.
 On the 12th of July, 1944, Dr. Green was shipped to Normandy, France where he worked at a mobile hospital unit for the seriously wounded for about 6 weeks.
 In September of 1944, Dr. Green was promoted to the rank of major.
 He was discharged in February of 1945.
 Dr. Green set up his practice in the municipal building on George Street in Blenheim.